API Keys

 Guided walk-through: How to Test your APIGuided walk-through: How to Test your API

-API allows to access the console data using custom scripts without the necessity to log into the Syxsense Console.
+API allows to access the console data using custom scripts without the necessity to log into the Absolute Console.

-You may use this feature to create custom reports with the parameters c, not predefined in Syxsense reports, by retrieving the necessary data and inserting it into the Microsoft Power BI.
+You may use this feature to create custom reports with the parameters c, not predefined in Absolute reports, by retrieving the necessary data and inserting it into the Microsoft Power BI.

 ❶ | Open Syxsense API in a browser window |